 What about self publishing?

 Self publishing is certainly a viable option.
 However, there is a lot of work involved.
 You, the author are responsible everything.
 Writing, editing, proofreading, cover design, the ISBN number, publishing, ebook formatting, distribution and marketing.
 If you know someone who knows the business and is willing to mentor you, great.
 Otherwise you really need to do your homework.
 I self published my very first book.
 I’d never done anything like it before, so let’s just say it was a very humbling experience.
 I used a partnership partner for my next book, and it was money well spent.
 Working with her taught me the business.
-Later on, when I was ready, I created my own publishing company.
+Later on, when I was ready, I created my own publishing company, Good Oak Press, LLC.

 A reputable partnership publisher probably won’t accept a poorly written book, so make sure you’re using proper grammar and punctuation, and that your story is well told.
 You’ll also need to have your book professionally edited.